Drum major (marching band): Field shows

+Field conducting

+When performing a field show, the drum major might conduct from a large podium and direct the band.
+This helps the band stay together and stay on-tempo.

+One aforementioned pattern is the "down-in-out-up" pattern.
+The pattern is shown by the first beat being straight down and normal.
+The second beat goes down then after the focal point it goes in a 45-degree angle to the inside.
+The third beat is when the arm is coming back from the angle to the focal point at the angle and hits the point and goes to the outside at the same 45-degree angle.
+The last beat, fourth, goes from the outside angle back to the focal point.
+Then the process repeats.

+Band reviews

+A marching band review (parade performances).
+Because of the street setting, there are usually no change in formations.
+Unlike field shows, there is an added section specifically on the drum major's performance at band reviews.
+The drum major is scored based on the execution of the opening routine, salute routine, beating time, vocal/whistle/hand commands, and overall control of the band.

 High school

+High school level field shows

 Based on how large the band is, high school marching bands have anywhere from one to four drum majors who are responsible for conducting and leading the band.
 Drum majors are often ranked, so that the head drum major occupies the center position during the entire show, or each drum major takes turns as the 'central' drum major by standing on a platform placed on the 50-yard line, while the other two are placed on the 30-yard or 40-yard lines.
 Any other drum majors are placed on yard lines closer to the end zone, or to the rear of the band for about-turn maneuvers.
 A member of the on-field band may take a position as drum major temporarily if the band's movements require an additional drum major in the front or back or if the lead drum major performs.
 Some drum majors serve as leadership positions and can conduct, but prefer to march.
 These drum majors serve as replacements in case one or more of the permanent drum majors (usually older members of the band) can't make it to a performance, but still continue to practice their conducting abilities.
 Depending upon the region, field conducting may be done by the band director, allowing the drum major(s) to play a more important role in the performance by marching with the rest of the band.